Introduction to Your Rights and Protections

 You have the right to make complaints and to ask us to reconsider decisions we have made

-As explained in your EOC, what you need to do to follow up on a problem or concern depends on the situation.
+If you have any problems or concerns about your covered services or care, Chapter 9 of your EOC tells what you can do.
+It gives the details about how to deal with all types of problems and complaints.
+What you need to do to follow up on a problem or concern depends on the situation.
 You might need to ask our plan to make a coverage decision for you, make an appeal to us to change a coverage decision, or make a complaint.
 Whatever you do – ask for a coverage decision, make an appeal, or make a complaint – we are required to treat you fairly.

 You have the right to get a summary of information about the appeals and complaints that other members have filed against our plan in the past.
 To get this information, please call Member Services.